babbtx/paz-demo-fakebank-ui/README.md

 banking customer's authorized consent) and/or you can demonstrate using policy to filter or mask data.

+On the second tab you can choose from any of the customer's accounts and drill down to see transactions.
+This tab also works well for the delegated access scenario, especially for limiting access to larger data sets.
+Within PingAuthorize, you can demonstrate using policy to modify the API query in order to limit results (customers sometimes call this "row-level") and also to modify the results to limit attributes (customers sometimes call this "cell-level").
+You can also demonstrate using policy to mask data.

-On the second tab you have a generic form to transfer money between any two accounts, by number.
+On the third tab you have a generic form to transfer money between any two accounts, by number.
 This tab works well for either self-service or delegated access.
 Within PingAuthorize, you can demonstrate using